Mission Valley (shopping mall): History

-By 1959, the mall was under construction, and completed in late 1960, with a grand opening on February 20, 1961.
-Designed by the San Diego-based architectural firm Deems-Lewis, the mall contained two large anchor spaces, occupied by Montgomery Ward, and May Company, 70 inline stores, as well as a large central courtyard.
-Due to its location in the floodplain of the San Diego River, the mall was designed with the stores on the level above the parking garage.
+By 1959, the mall was under construction, and it was completed in late 1960.
+The grand opening of the Mission Valley Center was held on February 20, 1961.
+Designed by the San Diego–based architectural firm Deems-Lewis, the mall contained two large anchor spaces, occupied by Montgomery Ward, and May Company, 70 inline stores, as well as a large central courtyard.
+Due to its location in the floodplain of the San Diego River, the mall was designed with stores on the level above the parking garage.
 Presumably, in the event of a flood, only the parking garage would be flooded, with the retail level untouched.
 It was San Diego's second mall, following the opening of the College Grove Center in 1960.
-National General Theatres Valley Circle Theater, part of the Mission Valley West strip center, opened December 23, 1966.
+National General Theatres Valley Circle Theater, part of the Mission Valley West strip center, opened on December 23, 1966.